brettbuddin/shaden-wiki/Units.md

-Units are what perform work inside the audio graph of Shaden.
-This document details the list of all Units available in the Shaden runtime.
-Each Unit builder symbol takes the form `unit/*` and is a function that will yield a new Unit of that type.
+Units are what perform work inside Shaden.
+Each Unit has been designed to fulfill a specialized purpose.
+By connecting multiple Units together, using their inputs and outputs, you can create more complex behavior.
+This document details all Units available in the Shaden runtime.
+Each Unit builder symbol takes the form `unit/<type>` and is a function that will yield a new Unit of that type.
 Some Units accept an optional table that contains any initialization-time parameters.

 Here are a few examples of unit creation: